-The Camden Coalition works to advance the field of complex care by implementing person-centered programs and piloting new models that address chronic illness and social barriers to health and wellbeing.
-Supported by a robust data infrastructure, cross-sector convening, and shared learning, our community-based programs deliver better care to the most vulnerable individuals in Camden and regionally.
-Our local work also informs our goal of building the field of complex care across the country.
+By implementing person-centered programs and piloting new models that address chronic illness and social barriers to health and well-being, we work to deliver better care to those negatively affected by social determinants of health.
+Supported by a robust data infrastructure, cross-sector convening, and shared learning, our community-based programs address the complex health and social needs of the most vulnerable individuals in Camden and South Jersey.